Valerie Mason-John

-Valerie Mason-John (born 22 November 1962) is the co-founder of Eight Step Recovery - Using The Buddha's Teaching to Overcome Addiction, an alternative to the 12-step programs for addiction.
+Valerie Mason-John (born 22 November 1962) is an English academic and the co-founder of Eight Step Recovery – Using The Buddha's Teaching to Overcome Addiction, an alternative to the 12-step programmes for addiction.

 Thesis

 Since the publication of the book by Windhorse Publications in 2013, it has been the recipient of a Best USA Book Award 2014 and Best International Book Award 2015 in the self-motivational and self-help category.
 Eight Step Meetings now take place in the UK, USA, Canada, India and Finland.
 Mason-John is also the co-creator of Mindfulness Based Addiction Recovery (MBAR), which was inspired by Mindfulness Based Cognitive Therapy for Depression by John D. Teasdale, Mark Williams, and Zindal Seagal.

+Mason-John uses they/them pronouns and is a member of the LGBT community.
 They are the author of eight books and work as a public speaker in Mindfulness for Addiction and Emotional Well Being, and are a trainer in anti-bullying and conflict resolution.
 Valerie is ordained in the Triratna Buddhist Community, where they received their spiritual name, Vimalasara.
 They are also the chairperson of Triratna Vancouver Buddhist Centre.
 Their Buddhist name is Vimalasara, which means "she whose essence is stainless and pure".
 They used to be a freelance feature writer for The Voice newspaper and were also a performer and spoken-word poet using the stage name "Queenie".
 Black British by birth, they have now become a Canadian.

 Biography

-Born in Cambridge, England to Sierra Leone Creole parents, Mason-John spent their childhood "in care" — in foster homes and childcare facilities, including the Barnardo's Orphanages in Britain with the exception of a short time spent living with their mother in their early teens.
-They dropped out before receiving their undergraduate degree in the 1980s, but has continued to pursue post-graduate education and training into the present.
-Since the early 1990s, they has worked as a writer, performing artist and lecturer.
-They received a teaching certificate from South Bank University, and currently conducts seminars in anger management and conflict resolution.
+Born in Cambridge, England, to Sierra Leone Creole parents, Mason-John spent their childhood "in care" — in foster homes and childcare facilities, including the Barnardo's Orphanages in Britain, with the exception of a short time spent living with their mother in their early teens.
+Mason-John dropped out before receiving their undergraduate degree in the 1980s, but continued to pursue post-graduate education and training until the present.
+Since the early 1990s, they have worked as a writer, performing artist and lecturer.
+They received a teaching certificate from London South Bank University, and currently conduct seminars in anger management and conflict resolution.

 After 18 months of studying philosophy and politics at Leeds University during the 1980s, Mason-John studied post-graduate journalism, earned an MFA in creative writing and diploma in theatrical performance at Sussex University and The Desmond Jones School.
-By 2003, their interest in counseling and their ordination into the Western Buddhist Order led them into writing and performing, and on training themselves and others in anger management and conflict resolution.
-In December 2007, Mason-John was named Honorary Doctor of Letters by The University of East London.
-Mason John continues to write, work as a self-awareness trainer; they perform and lecture internationally.
+By 2003, their interest in counseling and their ordination into the Western Buddhist Order led them to writing and performing, and training themselves and others in anger management and conflict resolution.
+In December 2007, Mason-John was named Honorary Doctor of Letters by the University of East London.
+Mason-John continues to write, work as a self-awareness trainer; they perform and lecture internationally.

-Mason-John uses they/them pronouns and is a member of the LGBT community.